-During the six months ended June 30, 2020, we recorded a non-cash impairment charge of \$23.2 million to impair our producing oil and natural gas properties.
-At year end December 31, 2019, we recorded a non-cash impairment charge of \$32.1 million to fully impair the Seco Pipeline after receiving the written notice from Mesquite, terminating the Seco Pipeline Transportation Agreement.
+During the nine months ended September 30, 2020, we recorded a non-cash impairment charge of \$23.2 million to impair our producing oil and natural gas properties.
+During the year ended December 31, 2019, we recorded a non-cash impairment charge of \$32.1 million to fully impair the Seco Pipeline after receiving the written notice from Mesquite of its intention to terminate the Seco Pipeline Transportation Agreement.